yitongx/yitongx.github.io/index.md

 ### Pattern Recognition Course: Classification on Medical Cell Dataset
 - The dataset contains three classes of cells: Lymphocyte, Normal Epithelial, and Malignant Epithelial.
 - We properly preprocessed the contexted cell image and trained a classification network through transfer learning.
-The final classification accuracies reached 95% classification accuracy and ranked 1/22 among all groups.
+The final classification results reached 95.0% accuracy and ranked **1**/22 among all teams.

 ### Chief Topic Maker of 7th "_Yuyuan_" Robot Contest  (2019.10)